Jimi Hendrix Live – From The Beat Club To The Isle Of Wright

 Easily, the most memorable song of Jimi’s Woodstock performance was his sonic blast of the “Star Spangled Banner.”

-Many found this version inappropriate and/or a desecration and wanted to ban it (and Jimi) from public performance.
-But given that Woodstock happened when the U.S. was engaged in a highly unpopular war (Vietnam) countless others felt this version was iconic.
+Many found this version inappropriate and/or a desecration and wanted to ban it (and Jimi) from public performances.
+But given that Woodstock happened when the U.S. was engaged in a highly unpopular war (Vietnam) countless others felt this version, with chaotic guitar screams and blasts, was iconic.

 All Along The Watchtower – Isle Of Wright 1970

 Jimi performed at the Isle of Wright Festival in the early hours of August 31st.
 Even though the Experience had bitten the dust Mitchell was on drums.
-Billy Cox played bass.
+Army buddy Billy Cox played bass.

 Despite technical challenges Jimi performed a cover of Bob Dylan’s “All Along The Watchtower,” Jimi’s only Top 20 pop hit.